wazuh/wazuh-documentation/source/getting-started/index.rst

 The Wazuh three central components are in charge of analyzing the data gathered by the Wazuh agents.
 Users are able to navigate through their security alerts thanks to the search engine and data visualization tool provided by the Wazuh solution.

-Each of the central component can be installed as a single-node or multi-node cluster and you can choose between two installation method.
-The first method is the **Unattended installation**, where you install each component by using a script that automates the installation process.The second method is the **Step-by-step installation**, where you install each component manually following detailed step-by-step instructions.
+Each of the central components can be installed as a single-node or multi-node cluster, and you can choose between two installation methods.
+The first method is the **Unattended installation**, where you install each component by using a script that automates the installation process.
+The second method is the **Step-by-step installation**, where you install each component manually following detailed step-by-step instructions.

 Wazuh Cloud
 ^^^^^^^^^^^

 Wazuh offers `Wazuh Cloud <https://wazuh.com/cloud/>`_, our software as a service (SaaS) solution.
-This means that instead of installing and maintaining software, you simply access it via the Wazuh Cloud Console, a web application to manage Wazuh where all processes are greatly simplified.
+This way, instead of installing and maintaining software, you simply access it via the Wazuh Cloud Console, a web application to manage Wazuh where all processes are greatly simplified.

 This service provides a highly flexible infrastructure to match your enterprise needs.
 With Wazuh Cloud, no dedicated hardware is required, the Wazuh components maintenance is done by the Wazuh team, and everything is ready to use.
 We provide a `14-day free trial <https://console.cloud.wazuh.com/sign-up?landing=trial>`_ for you to create a cloud environment, a deployment that contains all the Wazuh components ready to be used.